 When to create an Equally Effective Alternate Access Plan

-An EEAAP may be appropriate in several scenarios.
+An EEAAP is appropriate for virtually any tool or technology.
 Create an EEAAP if:

-- Your technology is required for classroom, program, or other participation
+- Your technology is required for classroom, employment, or other participation

-- You will distribute or employ the technology for multiple semesters or years
+- You will employ the technology for multiple semesters or years

 - You are unable to obtain accessible technology that meets your needs

-Because accessibility defects may emerge after a product has been deployed, the EEAAP should be considered a living document, subject to review and revision as circumstances change.
+Because accessibility defects may emerge after a product has been deployed, the EEAAP should be considered a living document, subject to periodic review and revision.